jsbots/AutoFish/README.md

    - At first the bot will make 3 attempts to find the bobber, if it fails it will stop the app.
 It means that your fishing place isn't good enough, try to look for another one.
 8. Don't use your keyboard and mouse while the bot is working.
 9. You can press **'space'** to stop the bot.
-10. Launch AutoFish (by using AutoFish.exe or from CLI).
+10. Launch AutoFish (by using the shortcut or from CLI).
 11. Press "Start".

 ## UI :orange_book: